shatrunjai/shiny_example/README.md

 # Example Shiny app

 This is an example application for Shiny.
+To run this app:
+  1) Open R
+  2) Type in the following commands:

+        install.packages("shiny")
+        library(shiny)
+        runGitHub( "ShinySentimentAnalysis", "shatrunjai")

 The main purpose of this example is to illustrate how to run Shiny apps from a remote source.
 There are many ways to download and run it: